saleor/apps/.changeset/proud-phones-change.md

 "saleor-app-klaviyo": minor
 ---

-Rewritten app to use Macaw UI / next
+Rewritten app to use @saleor/macaw-ui/next.
+App should work faster and be visually more aligned with rest of the Dashboard.